Realization of fermionic Laughlin state on a quantum processor: Methods

 \subsection{Fractional quantum hall Hamiltonian}

 We consider two-dimensional (2D) interacting electron gas subject to a perpendicular magnetic field $B$ on a cylinder geometry, where $L_x$ and $L_y$ denote the length and circumference respectively, and $N_\Phi = L_x L_y / (2\pi)$ specifies the total number of magnetic flux quanta threading the cylinder.
-For finite cylinder geometries, the number of flux quanta satisfies $N_\Phi = 3N_e - 2$, where $N_e$ is the number of electrons.
-The constant term in $N_\Phi$ originates from the Wen-Zee shift dependent on the boundary condition \cite{wen_shift_1992}.
+For finite cylinder geometries, the number of flux quanta satisfies $N_\Phi = 3N_e - 2$, where $N_e$ is the number of electrons \cite{misguich_dmrg_2021, rezayi1994laughlin}.
 Throughout this work, we set the magnetic length $l_B \equiv \sqrt{\frac{\hbar}{eB}}$ to unity for simplicity.
 Under the Landau gauge $\vec{A} = Bx \hat{y}$ where $\hat{y}$ is the direction of the circumference of the cylinder, the problem is reduced from a 2D continuum system to an effective one-dimensional (1D) lattice model.
 For spinless electrons within the $l$-th Landau level, the two-body interaction assumes the following 1D lattice model \cite{seidel_incompressible_2005, moudgalya_quantum_2020}

 where $c^\dagger_j$ and $c_j$ are the fermionic creation and annihilation operators for single-particle orbital $\psi_{l,j}(\mathbf{r})$ with $j$ being the index for both the $\hat{x}$ center-of-mass coordinate and the $\hat{y}$ momentum eigenvalue.
 For example, the associated single-particle orbital for the lowest Landau level ($l = 0$) on a cylinder is